Top 10 Causes of Stress at Work

 This is one of the biggest challenges of remote work and one of the main challenges for those who lead a remote team.

-Imagine your manager doesn’t know how to lead a team and communicate.
-It can be frustrating to not clearly understand the specific goals of a project or how it should be performed.
+Imagine your manager or colleagues don’t know how to communicate a project’s scope or milestones.
+It can be frustrating to not clearly understand what you’d need to work on, or how it should be performed.
+This can lead to the projects being delayed, requiring more friction until delivery.

 a man learning at work